-- 3. Indian Health Services are reimbursed 100% of the annually published Federal Register Outpatient Hospital rate. - 4.
-Rural Hospitals that have fifty (50) or fewer licensed beds who opt to not be reimbursed using the OPPS payment methodology will be reimbursed based on 101% of the rate established under Medicare effective as of July 1, 2021 for a two (2) year period. - B. Miscellaneous
+- e.
+Except as otherwise noted in the plan, state-developed fee schedule rates are the same for both governmental and private providers of outpatient hospital services. - 3.
+Indian Health Services are reimbursed 100% of the annually published Federal Register Outpatient Hospital rate. - 4.
+Rural Hospitals that have fifty (50) or fewer licensed beds who opt to not be reimbursed using the OPPS payment methodology will be reimbursed based on 101% of the rate established under Medicare effective as of July 1 of each year for a two (2) year period. - B. Miscellaneous